dynova/dynova.github.io/_pages/about.md

 * Chess has been my lifelong passion.
 With my achievements as a national chess master and state champion in multiple states (e.g., Texas, Missouri, Kansas, and New Mexico), *I show that I perform well under pressure, have excellent time management skills, and make strategic decisions.*

-* Mathematical biology is not easy.
+* Mathematical biology is an active and exciting area of research.
 I show with my PhD in applied math that *I excel in technical and interdisciplinary fields and the analytical skills I have honed are transferable to other areas.*